gnowoel/exphbs/README.md

 A variable can be defined as a [render option](#render-options).
 In the above section, we have seen examples for defining a variable in three different ways (a local option, a global option and a view option).

-We can also define a variable in handlebars data channel.
-These variables can either be global or local ones, and can later be accessed in the templates with syntax `{{@variable}}`.
+We can also define a variable in Handlebars data channel.
+These variables can either be global ones, which applies whenever `render()` is executed, or local ones, which applies to the current `render()` method.
+In both cases, they can be accessed in the templates with syntax `{{@variable}}`.

 Here is an example of defining a global @variable::